Late & Saturday appointments available

 It’s possible that if your parents had crowded or crooked teeth that you will too.
 Factors that affect the way teeth are arranged includes the number and size of teeth, the size of the jaw, how the teeth fit when you chew and where they sit between your lips and tongue.
 Many of which have a genetic origin.
 So could have inherited your crowded or crooked teeth from your parents.

 Losing your baby teeth or adult teeth can affect the position and movement of your remaining teeth.
-The empty gap can allow them to drift in to the available space.
+The empty gap from missing teeth can allow them to drift into the available space.
 This can occur when a baby tooth is replaced by a larger adult tooth that is too big for the available space causing crowding and overlap with the other teeth.

 Environmental factors and habits such as thumb sucking can affect the positioning of your teeth.
 The sucking motion can force the teeth to move in a different direction.
 This can result in an open bite or gap between where the top and bottom teeth meet.
 If you have children, it’s best to try and encourage them to stop.